 Cooking with a host family

 There’s no better way to understand a diverse culture than by tasting all the delightful local dishes in Nepal.
 Cooking classes directly with the local people as a form of responsible travel.
 The native will share their traditional recipes for some tasteful, home cooking.
 You will get a first-hand cooking experience that can be prepared when you get back home.
 Income from the cooking class directly benefits the cook and their family.
-You can even share your stories while enjoying a delightful home cooked Nepalese meal.
+You can even share your stories while enjoying a delightful home-cooked Nepalese meal.

 Purchasing local products

-Purchasing fair trade products made locally will support local industry, increase local employment, and build sustainable communities, no matter how simple the item might be.
-Visiting the local market get an opportunity to buy souvenirs in the form of crafted items such as the hand-woven shawl, traditional clothes, and local food.
+Purchasing fair trade products made locally will support the local industry, increase local employment, and build sustainable communities, no matter how simple the item might be.
+Visiting the local market gets an opportunity to buy souvenirs in the form of crafted items such as the hand-woven shawl, traditional clothes, and local food.